Tbusk/Tbusk/README.md

 #### About Me

-Hi, I'm Trevor.
-I'm a software engineer who just really enjoys building things.
-I spend my time working across the stack, from Java backends to React frontends, and I'm a big believer in open-source.
-I like digging into tough challenges and creating tools that are genuinely useful, whether it's for other developers or for end-users.
+Hey, I'm Trevor.
+I'm a software developer that enjoys working on open-source projects in my free time.
+My main expertise lies in enterprise web development, although I have worked on various projects with ML, AI, and desktop applications on linux.

 ## Featured Projects